emmt/NumOptBase.jl/README.md

 The prefix `unsafe_` means that the axes of arguments have been checked to be compatible.
-Any scalar argument (`α` and `β`) shall never be zero and shall have been converted to the correct floating-point type.
+Any scalar argument (`α` and `β`) shall never be zero and shall have been converted to the correct floating-point type (this conversion is automatically done by the constructors `αx`, `αxpy`, `αxmy`, and `αxpβy`).
 The code of the high-level methods shall be simple enough for these methods to be inlined.
 This may lead to some optimizations (when the multipliers have specific values like 0 or ±1).

 Remarks: